-Join Jane Barratt for an in-depth discussion in this video Identifying value, part of Learning to Manage Personal Investments.
+Join Jane Barratt for an in-depth discussion in this video Identifying value, part of Managing Your Personal Investments.

 - Gauging the value of an investment is the single most…important goal of investing.…If you find an undervalued investment and buy it and…hold it while the rest of the world jumps aboard,…it can be a fantastic experience.…Your goal is to buy the undervalued companies…and avoid the overvalued ones.…So, how to you gauge value?…That's literally the million dollar question.…So, the goal of your search of value is to find undervalued…companies, the bargains.…The companies with prices that are too low or have…an under-appreciated new product.…